Certified Forensic Consultant, CFC® Program

 - Become a member of the American College of Forensic Examiners Institute® or be a member in good standing

-- A minimum of a bachelor's degree or at least five (5) years experience in a forensic-related field
+- Have a minimum of a bachelor’s degree, with 3 years experience in a forensic-related field, or 5 years experience in a forensic related field

 - Complete the application by one of the following methods: